![]() |

 One of the best ways to plan a cheap Washington DC weekend is to take advantage of the free sights.
 The Smithsonian alone has a total of 17 world-class museums which are totally free (with one slight exception--see below).

-Plus, there are numerous government sights--like the National Archives, the Bureau of Engraving and Printing, the White House tour, the Capitol Building, and the Washington Monument-- which are free as well.
+Plus, there are numerous government sights--like the National Archives, the Bureau of Engraving and Printing, the White House tour, the Capitol Building, the Library of Congress, and the Washington Monument-- which are free as well.
 Visiting them could easily keep you busy for a week!

 If you're interested in space, aircraft, or just like pushing buttons, be sure to read our detailed review of the National Air & Space Museum.